 Her name seems attached to much of the history and buildings in the town, such was her influence and power in her time.

 In the 17th century she restored the church, St Lawrence.
 Looking inside you will find the monuments to Lady Anne and her mother, Lady Margaret Clifford.

 St Lawrence Church

 Parts of the building dates back to the 13th century like its porch.
 And older than that is the arch.
-The Scottish raids meant it was destroyed a few times so over the centuries it has been rebuilt. making a church built in all ages.
+The Scottish raids meant it was destroyed a few times so over the centuries it has been rebuilt. making a church that was built and created throughout the ages.

-At the top and bottom of Boroughgate stand white distinctive tall crosses.
+At the top and bottom of Boroughgate you will see standing, distinctive tall crosses.

 The high cross, at the top of the road was the historical site of the cheese market.